-- PIA factor; represent the PIA factor for interval i (equal to 0.90 for intervals i=1...,4, 0.32 for intervals i=5,...,18, and 0.15 for intervals i=19,...,30). - AIME_dollars_i represent the length of interval i, expressed in 1979 dollars. - dpap_i (yr,sx,ag) represent the DPAP value for newly entitled disabled workers in year yr whose sex is sx and age is ag.
+- PIA factor_i represent the PIA factor for interval i (equal to 0.90 for intervals i=1...,4, 0.32 for intervals i=5,...,18, and 0.15 for intervals i=19,...,30). - AIME dollars_i represent the length of interval i, expressed in 1979 dollars. - $dpap_i(yr,sx,ag)$ represent the DPAP value for newly entitled disabled

 To take into account the workers' compensation offset to disability benefits, administrative data is reviewed, from which a factor is developed and applied to the average award benefit.
 We now describe how this factor, facm2p(yr,sx) is computed.
-The table 1-A supplement, for each month in 2015, contains total award PIA and MBA data for disabled workers, by sex, for beneficiaries both non-actuarially reduced and actuarially reduced.
+The table 1-A supplement, for each month in 2016, contains total award PIA and MBA data for disabled workers, by sex, for beneficiaries both non-actuarially reduced and actuarially reduced.
 Let $totmba_DIB_nar(yr,sx)$ and $totpia_DIB_nar(yr,sx)$ be the total annual MBA and PIA respectively for DIBs that are not actuarially reduced as found in the table 1-A data.
 In the historical period 2000-nim1 we define facm2p(yr,sx) to be the ratio of the total MBA to the total PIA for those not actuarially reduced.
 In other words,

-$$facm2p(yr,sx) = \frac{totmba_DIB_nar(yr,sx)}{totpia_DIB_nar(yr,sx)}.$$
+$$facm2 p(yr, sx) = \frac{totmba_DIB_nar(yr, sx)}{totpia_DIB_nar(yr, sx)}.$$